FGM/accounts-fake/README.md

 | false          | true      | user "foo" created, and logged-in as "foo" |
 | false          | false     | login failure                              |

+# Running a demo

+Download the demo runner from [https://github.com/FGM/accounts-fake/blob/master/demo-fake.bash]([https://github.com/FGM/accounts-fake/blob/master/demo-fake.bash)

+Run it and follow its instructions to walk through a demo of the package.

 # Logging in and out

 This is performed client-side: invoke the Meteor standard login process using the `fake` login service: